-Delivery of specimens must be from Monday through Friday 7:30AM to 6:00PM (regular workdays) to the DHMH Laboratories Administration Loading Dock at 1770 Ashland Ave Baltimore, Maryland 21205.
+Delivery of specimens must be from Monday through Friday 7:30AM to 6:00PM (regular workdays) to the MD Department of Health Laboratories Administration Loading Dock at 1770 Ashland Ave Baltimore, Maryland 21205.
 All animal submission of specimen must be routed through the local health department and sent via courier service.
 Do not use the U.S. Postal Service or other public transportation service to send specimens.
 (For emergency examination situations, please see the Emergency Examination Requests section below).